Last updated on September 19th, 2023 at 11:49 am

 Not every campground that bills itself as a “resort” lives up to its name—but this one sure does!
 They have a fitness room, and beautiful outdoor area with a huge covered pavilion and a pool & hot tub.

-There’s also a lovely nature trail which surrounds a large dog walk.
+There’s also a lovely nature trail that surrounds a large dog walk.
 When we were there, the cactus and wildflowers were in full bloom!
 Watch the video above for a great tour of the resort and the nature trail.

 This RV Resort is located in historic Castroville and only 30 miles from the heart of San Antonio, Texas with so many options for outstanding dining and must-see attractions in the local area.